Bloody Code: Relaxation of the law

 In 1823, the Judgement of Death Act 1823 made the death penalty discretionary for all crimes except treason and murder.
-Gradually during the middle of the nineteenth century the number of capital offences was reduced, and by 1861 was down to five.
+Gradually during the middle of the nineteenth century the number of capital offences was reduced, and by 1861 was down to five (not counting offences under military law).
 The last execution in the UK took place in 1964, and the death penalty was legally abolished in the following years for the crimes of: